 This program allows parents of dependent students to borrow in their own name through the Federal Direct Loan Program to help meet the student’s educational expenses.

 If you have exhausted all federal and state aid options, you can consider a private educational loan, which generally has much higher interest rates.
 The FinAid website has a useful comparison chart; information on the Federal Aid First website can help you understand the differences between federal and private student loans.

 We encourage all students to pursue scholarship opportunities: many civic groups, large employers, cultural and religious institutions, and other organizations make scholarships available.
 High school students should check with their guidance office for opportunities to apply.

-Once you are enrolled at Three Rivers, there are a number of grants and scholarships you can apply for through the school.
-Three Rivers scholarships take into consideration your area of study, proven academic performance, and other circumstances.
-Your academic advisor and our Financial Aid office can help you with these.
+Three Rivers offers a number of scholarships you can apply for through the school; and considers your area of study, proven academic performance, and other circumstances.
+Your academic advisor can help you with this process.

-According to the U.S. Department of Education NCES, nearly one-third of all incoming freshman each year are first generation college students who are defined as learners coming from a family where neither of their parents or guardians have obtained a college degree.
-Students in this category often face obstacles their peers don’t experience, but with the right inside knowledge, they can be successful in their college career.
+According to the U.S. Department of Education NCES, nearly one-third of all incoming freshman each year are first-generation college students defined as learners coming from a family where neither of their parents or guardians has obtained a college degree.
+Students in this category often face obstacles their peers do not experience, but with the right inside knowledge, they can be successful in their college career.

-We’ve found an excellent webpage that is a great start — the First Generation College Student Guide.
-It provides information on financial aid, checklists, timelines, and more, helping you understand the challenges and unknowns while also offering concrete guidance, support and resources.
+We have found an excellent web page that is a great start — the First Generation College Student Guide.
+It provides information on financial aid, checklists, timelines, and more, helping you understand the challenges and unknowns while also offering concrete guidance, support, and resources.